 Posted by: Randy Kerns

-, storage efficiency
+, storage products

 (Randy Kerns is Senior Strategist at Evaluator Group, an IT analyst firm).